luarvic/click2approve/README.md

   email-based approvers.
 - Build multi-step approval workflows with serial or parallel approver steps.
-- Track sent approval requests in the outbox, inspect request details and audit history, edit pending approver steps, cancel pending requests, and delete requests.
+- Track sent approval requests in the outbox, inspect request details and audit history, see in-progress request state, cancel pending requests, and delete requests.
 - Review incoming approval tasks in the inbox, open task details, preview attached files, approve or reject with comments, and see the uncompleted task